karlseguin/garnish/readme.md

 * `KeepAlive(count int)` - The number of keepalive connections to maintain with the upstream.
 Set to 0 to disable
 * `DnsCache(ttl time.Duration)` - The length of time to cache the upstream's IP.
 Even setting this to a short value (1s) can have a significant impact
 * `Headers(headers ...string)` - The headers to forward to the upstream
-* `Tweaker(tweaker gc.RequestTweaker)` - A RequestTweaker exposes the incoming and outgoing request, allowing you to make any custom changes to the outgoing request.
+* `Tweaker(tweaker garnish.RequestTweaker)` - A RequestTweaker exposes the incoming and outgoing request, allowing you to make any custom changes to the outgoing request.

 #### Route